Terms & Conditions

 10.2.6.
-Unlimited calls package: 2000 minutes per user, split equally between UK landlines and UK mobiles, 100 UK national non-geographic minutes shared between all unlimited users.
+Unlimited calls package: 1000 minutes per user, split equally between UK landlines and UK mobiles, 100 UK national non-geographic minutes shared between all unlimited users.

 10.3.
 All prices stated within the Service Agreement are exclusive of VAT, any applicable VAT, import or export duties or other taxes or duties applicable are to be payable by the Customer in addition to any prior payment obligations by the Customer

 10.4.
 The Supplier shall be entitled to vary the original tariff stated within the Service Agreement from time to time dependent on extenuating circumstances (please ask one the Supplier’s representatives for more details).
 The Supplier holds a positive obligation to notify the Customer no less than 3-months prior to the charges.

 10.5.
 Additional services may be included as opt-out products on the Customer’s account by the Supplier.

 10.6.
 Any UK mobile call bundles include the major mobile networks only, this includes:

 10.7.
 Any leased line pricing is not confirmed until the order has been placed and confirmed by the Supplier with any relevant third party suppliers.
 All leased line pricing is built into the costings listed within the Service Agreement but is subject to change if any initial quote is rejected and amended by the third party supplier.